Nurse Anesthetist (CRNA)

 Certified registered nurse anesthetists start off as registered nurses.
 A significant role of the RN is to provide education.
-CRNAs thoroughly educate patients and families about specific anesthesia and treatments, to include side effects and recovery.
+CRNAs thoroughly educate patients and families about specific anesthesia and treatments, including side effects and recovery.
 Comprehensive education can enhance recovery and lead to higher patient satisfaction.

-Nurses interested in becoming a nurse anesthetist should value autonomy and independence.
+Nurses interested in becoming nurse anesthetists should value autonomy and independence.
 They should be able to:

 - Pay close attention to detail